Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Preliminaries

 Each SWE task includes a GitHub-style issue with a natural language description, a failing test suite that evaluates final patch correctness, and a sandboxed environment initialized from a repository snapshot.
+Prompts, available tools and an example of an SWE task can be found in Appendices~\ref{appendix:prompts}-\ref{appendix:swe_task_example}.